yaacovCR/graphql-executor/.changeset/yellow-olives-drop.md

 Field/type resolvers and isTypeOf functions that are passed GraphQL type system entities and use native graphql-js predicates will still encounter cross-realm errors.

-The new predicates are exported for convenience.
-Note that only the predicates actually necessary for execution are included within the change.
-Additional predicates are not included, but could be added on request.

 Cross-realm execution can be avoided by end-users by simply calling the original isSchema predicate from graphql-js.